Your health is important. Poole libraries have lots of different resources to help you stay fit and healthy - and all are completely free.

 - A range of books on dementia – look at this list, or download a printable version from the right hand side of this page.

 - A complete set of Pictures to Share books.
 These books are large format and contain high quality images accompanied by a few lines of text.
 Each picture in the books has been chosen to help jog memories, spark comments and bring pleasure to the reader.

 - Borrow audio books, music CDs and DVDs free of charge (2 per visit)

 - A free Home Library Service for people unable to visit the library themselves, and for carers.
 Volunteers visit every 3 weeks with books or audio books for you to enjoy.

 - Weekly Shared Reading Groups – come and listen to stories and poems being read aloud, and have a cup of tea and a chat.

 If you go to the Dementia Action Alliance website, you can see what we have signed up to (remember to click on both the Action Plan and Actions tabs)

-The Dorset Branch of the Alzheimer’s Society offers information and support, and runs a number of memory cafes in the area.
+The South West area of the Alzheimer’s Society offers information and support, and runs a number of memory cafes in the area.